serradura/request_via/README.md

 ## Usage

-Making a GET request with http
+Making a HTTP GET request
 ```ruby
 # Use http:// as the protocol when there is no one defined.
 RequestVia::Get.call('example.com')